wallas4/EventCalendarPhase2/readme.md

 print out its name along with a corresponding link to that event.
 Remember the catch for the calendar.day method: we have to tell it which field in the event to use for comparison.
 By default, it looks for an Event.date method, which we do not have.
-We have an Event.start_time method, and we have to pass that to the calendar.day method:
+We have an Event.start method, and we have to pass that to the calendar.day method:

 ```